 Resist temptation to use the agreement as a carrot or stick aimed at modifying non-driving behaviors (like keeping a clean room, for example).
 Instead, ground the agreement in safety and obeying the law, because that keeps the focus on making good choices behind the wheel.
 An exception is grades, since maintaining a B or better average directly (and dramatically) affects insurance rates.

-To help you get started, here’s our Top 10 list for points to include in a parent-teen driving agreement:
+Top 10 points to include in a parent-teen driving agreement

 - You will maintain a "B" average or better so you qualify for the Good Student Discount on your insurance.

-- If you’re in a condition that leaves you less than 100% competent behind the wheel, you may not drive.
-That includes feeling sleepy, intoxicated, or excessively emotional (angry, crying, stressed out, etc.).
+- If you're in a condition that leaves you less than 100% competent behind the wheel, you may not drive.
+That includes feeling sleepy, intoxicated or excessively emotional (angry, crying, stressed out, etc.).
 Leave the car parked and call us for a ride home any time day or night.
-If you can’t reach us, take a taxi (we’ll pay for it).
-This will NOT result in the loss of driving privileges, because you’re making a responsible safety choice.
+If you can't reach us, take a taxi (we'll pay for it).
+The same rules apply to riding with someone else who is not fit to drive.
+This will NOT result in the loss of driving privileges, because you're making a responsible safety choice.

 - In challenging driving conditions (snow and ice, for example), we reserve the right to drive you to your destination.
 If you're away from home and the weather suddenly turns bad, leave the car parked and call us for a ride home any time day or night.
 If you can't reach us, take a taxi (we'll pay for it).